Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop

 We describe the data preparation for the simulated stream processing task and the active learning paradigm.

-\paragraph{Data Preparation} We use labeled datasets from three major hurricanes in Central and North America as described in Section \ref{sec:4}.
+\paragraph{Data preparation} We use labeled datasets from three major hurricanes in Central and North America as described in Section \ref{sec:4}.
 We split the data into training, test, and warm-up sets.
 Twenty percent of the whole dataset is used as a test set.
 From the remaining 80\% of the data, we randomly picked $n$ instances ($n = 20$) of each class to create a warm-up set; the rest constitutes the training set.
 As we have a class imbalance in our data, we use an equal number of instances across classes for creating our warm-up phase model for robustness.
-The training data is sorted based on the arrival time of an instance (tweet) in the stream.
+The training data are sorted based on the arrival time of an instance (tweet) in the stream.
 After sorting, we divided the data into equal bins of size $N$.
 At each interval, $N$ instances would arrive for annotation and get filtered for inclusion in the training set based on our mitigation algorithms.

-We fix $N$ based on volume since our labeled dataset is not continuous in a real-time setting but is distributed along an extended period, given it was annotated through a crowdsourcing method in prior work.
+We fix $N$ based on volume as our labeled dataset is not continuous in a real-time setting but is distributed over an extended period, given it was annotated through a crowdsourcing method in prior work.
 Hence, we cannot fix $N$ based on time units (seconds, minutes, etc.), but our approach is generic and applicable for other scenarios.

-\subsection{Active Learning Environment}
+\subsection{Active learning environment}

 We implement the active learning paradigm following previous work \citep{zliobaite_active_2014}.
 First, we train the base model with the warm-up set and then, keep updating with the new incoming instances sampled by our baseline or proposed algorithms.